solliancenet/microsoft-redis-cache-migration/04_PostMigration/02_Optimization.md

 As previously mentioned, monitoring metrics such as the `allpercentprocessortime` or `usedmemory` can be important when deciding to upgrade the instance tier.
 Consistently high values could indicate a tier upgrade is necessary.

-Additionally, if cpu and memory do not seem to be the issue, administrators can explore instance-based options such as cache misses.
+Additionally, if CPU and memory do not seem to be the issue, administrators can explore instance-based options such as cache misses.

 To find cache misses, run the following: